CSharpBasicsHristoKirov/CSharpHomework/README.md

  8. _Sum large integers_ represented as arrays, using Little-Endian representation.
  9. Write a method that finds _element with max value_ in subarray.
 Use the method to _sort an array_ in ascending / descending order.
  10. Calculate `n!`, where `1 < n <= 100`.
 Use [`BigInteger`](https://msdn.microsoft.com/en-us/library/system.numerics.biginteger(v=vs.110).aspx) or array representaion.
- 11. Implement a program that contains a menu prompting the use to:
+ 11. Implement a program that contains a menu prompting the use to: reverses integer digits, calculates _arithmetic mean_, finds the _root of the linear eqation_.
-  ⋅⋅*reverses integer dgi
-  ⋅⋅*calculates _arithmetic mean_,
-  ⋅⋅*finds the _root of the linear eqation_.
 Checks input validity for the three cases.
+ 12. _Sum polynomials_.
+ 13. _Multiply polynomials_.

+####Chapter 10
+---

+1.

 ---

 II.
 [Exam Practice.][3]